 Solar panels are an excellent investment for both the environment and your wallet.
 However, like any investment, they do come with their own set of challenges.
 One of the most commonly overlooked issues is birds.
 Not only can birds nest under your panels and cause significant damage, but their droppings can also impact the efficiency of your system.
 The good news is that bird mesh can protect your solar panels from these feathery invaders.
 This article will walk you through why birds love solar panels, debunk some common myths about bird mesh, highlight the best materials for your mesh, and provide a step-by-step guide for installation.

 Birds are naturally attracted to the shelter and warmth that solar panels provide.
 The underside of the panels offers a secluded and safe place for birds to nest, particularly pigeons.
 This might seem harmless, but it can lead to several issues.
 Bird droppings can significantly reduce the efficiency of your solar panels by creating a layer of grime.
 Unfortunately, the resulting inefficiency could reduce your solar power output considerably.
-Moreover, nests and droppings can cause damage to the wiring, leading to costly repairs.
+Moreover, nests and droppings can cause damage to the wiring, leading to costly repairs — which is why many homeowners turn to solutions recommended by a wire mesh fencing factory to prevent birds from accessing these areas.

 Installing a bird mesh around your solar panels can save you from these woes.
 Bird meshes are designed to keep birds from nesting under the panels and thus protect your investment in the long term.